 IHUK is national programme of writing and historical exploration workshops that take place in a range of sites of historical interest across the UK.
 We have developed partnerships with local and national Heritage Education organisations, and with schools and 6th Form Colleges.

 During pandemic times we have been exploring new ways to engage with the remarkable and growing energy of young writers who choose to explore history as a source material for writing.
 In 2020 we created Times Shifting an international online collaborative writing programme for writers from 15 years and up, to explore the current historical turning point.
 This led to a new anthology of their writing – Times Shifting – New Voices from a Changed World – published in February 2021.
-In July 2021 we continued the Times Shifting theme and added two online collaborations – with Boughton House in Northamptonshire and the Library at Innerpeffray in Angus – exploring place, people and the shifts of history.
 More here

 I am also musician – a singer mainly, though I also play piano, accordion, recorders and have been known to sit astride the occasional cajon.
 I have sung professionally, semi-professionally and as an amateur with choirs, composers, rock bands and song-makers.
 I have sung on CD recordings and film soundtracks, on Welsh hillsides, deep in caves and at celebrations of dear friends.